isomerpages/dis-dotc/_our-products/Products/Pinpoint.md

 makes locating specific files time-consuming but also heightens security and compliance risks due to unregulated sharing.
 These challenges call for a solution that simplifies media organisation and enhances collaboration.
-Enter Pinpoint—an innovative, in-house solution tailored to meet these needs.</p>
+Enter Pinpoint - an innovative, in-house solution tailored to meet these needs.</p>
 <p><a href="app.pinpoint.gov.sg/" rel="noopener nofollow" target="_blank">Pinpoint </a>is
 a one-stop platform for public officers and military personnel to store,